South African owner of Virgin Active, New Look to raise equity to deal with debts

-JOHANNESBURG, Nov 27 (Reuters) - Virgin Active and New Look owner Brait said it plans to raise up to 5.6 billion rand ($381 million) via a rights issue and other measures to tackle its high debts, roiling the South African investment firm’s shares on Wednesday.
+JOHANNESBURG (Reuters) - Virgin Active and New Look owner Brait (BATJ.J) said it plans to raise up to 5.6 billion rand ($381 million) via a rights issue and other measures to tackle its high debts, roiling the South African investment firm’s shares on Wednesday.

 Shares in Brait, the majority owner of gym brand Virgin Active and British clothing group New Look, were down 15.15% to 14 rand by 1403 GMT after it proposed an equity capital raising of between 5.25 billion rand and 5.6 billion rand.